 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
-We filed a registration statement in connection with a private financing that we concluded in January 2011, which registration covers approximately 17.0 million shares of our common stock.
-We also have an effective registration statement to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registration from time to time, including pursuant to the ATM Agreement that we put in place in March 2012 with MLV.
-Through September 30, 2012, we had sold 3.49 million shares under the ATM Agreement.
+We filed registration statements in connection with private financings that we concluded in January 2011 and December 2012, which registrations cover approximately 17.0 million shares and 19.5 million shares of our common stock, respectively.
+We also have an effective registration statement to sell shares of our common stock on our own behalf, and may elect to sell shares pursuant to such registration from time to time, including pursuant to the At-the-Market Issuance Sales Agreement, or ATM Agreement, that we put in place in March 2012 with MLV &Co.
+LLC.
+Through December 31, 2012, we had sold 5.3 million shares for an aggregate of \$17.7 million under the ATM Agreement, which permits total sales of up to \$20 million in the aggregate.
+There have not been any sales after December 31, 2012.
 Our stock price may decline as a result of the sale of the shares of our common stock included in any of these registration statements.